 So January found me in Egypt, not looking for romance at all, but, as this was a group holiday, there was always that possibility.
 I met a strange mix of young and old in Cairo, all nice people, I think about 16 of us.
 The youngest was an Australian kid, living in London while he furthered his career as a chef.

 Despite the 11 year age gap ( yes, I’m a cougar) we got on OK.
-He followed me around a bit, I knew what he was thinking, they’re bursting with hormones at that age, he was 21.
-I was a little perplexed at this amount of attention at my advanced age, but by the end of the trip we were friends, we promised to stay in touch and exchange photos.
+He followed me around a bit, bursting with hormones.
+He was just 21, I was 32.
+I was a little perplexed at this amount of attention by what I thought then was an advanced age, but by the end of the trip we were friends.
+We promised to stay in touch and exchange photos, in those days photos came as prints.
 So once we got home, he to London, me to Wales, we continued to chat online.
 Within weeks we were getting together for a reunion.

 Like Madonna and Demi, I’m a cougar.
 Unlike the celebrity couples, we’re still together.